 Their technology team uses a proprietary system that provides web-based client access; data encryption; document imaging; and comprehensive analytics.
 Internally, Delta uses these tools to create versatile and comprehensive client reports and even controversial voice analytics to analyze customer service interactions in an effort to improve performance.

 The BBB has closed only 8 complaints against Delta Outsource Group in the past three years.
 In the past twelve months, the BBB has not closed any complaints against Delta.
 The majority of complaints focus on problems with advertising and sales, although some consumers have complained about billing and collection issues.
 There are no customer reviews on the BBB’s profile page for Delta Outsource Group.
 Since July 2015, the Consumer Financial Protection Bureau (CFPB) has logged 5 complaints against Delta alleging problems with communication tactics or attempts to collect debts not owed.
-Justia lists at least 3 cases of civil litigation naming GRC as a defendant.
+Justia lists at least 3 cases of civil litigation naming Delta as a defendant.

 Delta Outsource Group, Inc.